sam-baraka/DroidconKE/README.md

+## This is also a troll app 😅
+## HOw fun will it be to have a native iOS app for droidcon
-# droidcon KE 2022
+# droidcon KE 2023

-Flutter app for Kenya's 3rd Android Developer Conference - droidcon to be held in Nairobi from November 16-18th 2022.
+iOS app for Kenya's Android Developer Conference - droidcon to be held in Nairobi

 ## Features